 Once you adapt to fasting, you will feel way more energetic and awake.
 Fasting helps in boosting the metabolic rate of the body that helps in improved energy levels.
-Plus, fasting also promotes the production of ketones, these are the chemicals made in liver who help in breaking down stored fat to energy which results in alternative source of energy for better mental clarity.
+Plus, fasting also promotes the production of ketones, these are the chemicals made in the liver who help in breaking down stored fat to energy which results in an alternative source of energy for better mental clarity.

 Additionally, fasting also affects testosterone levels, a 16 hours fasting can help in doubling up the T-hormone and 24 hours fasting can elevate is up to multiple folds.
 Do I need to say it again that testosterone is a hormone that helps you with better mood, libido, energy, metabolism, etc?

 There is no bro-science behind the people’s beliefs over fasting.
 Several studies have proven the effectiveness of fasting in reducing the risk of diabetes, cardiovascular disease and certain types of cancer.

 Are you someone who is looking to improve the discipline and willpower?
 Triumph over hunger should be your first target then.

 Fasting has been used by ancient yogis as a pathway to spirituality.
 If you ever go to India in search of the purpose of life or spirituality then the first thing your guru will train you for is ‘fasting’.